 Mindanao State University-Fatima Campus, General Santos City (MSU-GSC) and

 immediately potted individually into plastic bags.
 Survival rate was almost

 100%.
-Outplanted in the following July-August, many of the plants started
+Outplanted in the following June-August, many of the plants started

-flowering after only three months.
+flowering after only 5-6 months.
 The wildlings must be old.
 Although they

 were seasonally slashed during weeding, they have resumed growth.